apple/ml-4m/README_GENERATION.md

 This generates and saves three variants for each prompt in the dataset.
 Before running this, make sure you either downloaded the 4M and tokenizer checkpoints and pointed the config entries to the right paths, or load the models via Hugging Face Hub.

-## Generation notebook
+## Generation notebooks

-Please see the provided Jupyter notebook in `notebooks/generation.ipynb` for more examples on how to use 4M models for inference / generation.
+Please see the provided Jupyter notebooks in `notebooks/` for more examples on how to use 4M-7 and 4M-21 models for inference/generation.
 We recommend running it on an A100 GPU, with `xformers` installed.